port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/kyverno.md

   look pretty similar.
   Here is the list of kubernetes objects `Workload` will represent:

-    - Deployment;
+    - Deployment
-    - StatefulSet;
+    - StatefulSet
-    - DaemonSet.
+    - DaemonSet

 - `Kyverno Policy` is one of the most important Kyverno resources, giving developers the capability to set and enforce policy rules in their Kubernetes cluster.